Extinction Rebellion co-founder fined for smashing Barclays window

 A co-founder of the Extinction Rebellion (XR) group has been fined for smashing the window of a bank.

-Dr Gail Bradbrook 50, used a mallet and chisel to smash through a pane of glass at Barclays Bank in Stroud, Gloucestershire, on 20 March 2022.
+Dr Gail Bradbrook, 50, used a mallet and chisel to smash through a pane of glass at Barclays Bank in Stroud, Gloucestershire, on 20 March 2022.

 Bradbrook, from Stroud, admitted her actions but denied a charge of criminal damage.

-At Taunton's Magistrates Court, she was ordered to pay a £575 fine, plus £678 in court costs and victim surcharge.
+At Taunton Magistrates' Court, she was ordered to pay a £575 fine, plus £678 in court costs and victim surcharge.

-The window pane cost £552.88 to replace and Bradbook was further ordered to pay £563.94 in compensation to Barclays.
+The window pane cost £552.88 to replace and Bradbrook was further ordered to pay £563.94 in compensation to Barclays.

 Civil disobedience